Home » Reviews » Best Intel 12th Gen Motherboard 2023

 With Intel’s 12th generation of CPUs, which are designed with blazing-fast clock speeds and a brand-new socket, you’re going to need to pick up a brand-new motherboard to process all of that sheer power.
 Currently, the only available chipset is the high-end Z690 boards.
 They come at a cost but are well worth the plethora of features you’re getting when opting for the creme-de-la-creme of high-end boards.

-Why are Intel 12th gen motherboards so good?
+Why are Intel 12th-generation motherboards so good?

 Intel’s 12th-generation processors, also known as Alder Lake, are designed to offer significant performance improvements compared to their predecessors, and Intel 12th gen motherboards are designed to take advantage of these new processors.
 Here are some reasons why Intel 12th gen motherboards are good: